Biostatistics Data Collection & Management Core

 - Study Design: The Research Epidemiology Division collaborates with investigators in study design and development of study protocols, particularly for observational studies.
 They are trained to design studies that take into account the potential biases that can occur in a non-randomized study.
 They also assist with the design of the forms and questionnaires, which will be used to record information in the study.

-- HFHS Database Analyses: Staff members are proficient in the manipulation of managed care databases and the databases included in Henry Ford Health System's Corporate Data Store (CDS), as well as the Josephine Ford Cancer Institute tumor registry.
+- HFHS Database Analyses: Staff members are proficient in the manipulation of managed care databases and the databases included in Henry Ford Health System's Corporate Data Store (CDS), as well as the Henry Ford Cancer Institute tumor registry.
 They are experienced in identifying patient populations of interest, profiling practice patterns and providing descriptive information related to specified study interests.

 - Pharmaco-epidemiology: A team of epidemiologists, health services researchers, programmers, data managers, and medical record abstractors with a focus on the conduct of pharmaco-epidemiological studies related to the use of medications, including the evaluation of short and long term effects of medications, the usage of medications, including appropriateness and safety, and medication adherence.